 Hence, it is essential to spend some time crafting your resume.
 It will be well worth the effort.

-A typical resume should be about two-pages long.
-But HR professionals I spoke to shares that it is okay if it over-ran to 3 pages.
+A typical resume should be about two pages long.
+But HR professionals I spoke to share that it is okay if the resume exceeds three pages.
 What is more important is your work knowledge/experience is amply highlighted in the resume.

 When writing your resume, think of it as your campaign to be a top candidate for the job position.
 Ask yourself these two questions: